AndrewWPhillips/andrewwphillips.github.io/_posts/2023-08-13-go-ref-types.md

     log.Println(*p == *q) // true (deep compare)
 ```

-Because Go is a "value-based" language, when you copy (by assignment or passing as a parameter) or compare (using `==`, etc) the compiler uses "shallow" operations.
+Because Go is a "value-based" language, when you copy (by assignment, passing a parameter, returning a value, etc) or compare (using `==`, etc) the compiler uses "shallow" operations.

 In order to perform deep operations on "reference" types you generally need to code it "by hand" or call a function.
 Let's look at how...